ckeditor/ckeditor5/docs/tutorials/creating-simple-plugin-timestamp.md

 	} );
 ```

 Your `index.html` should look as listed below.
-The editor will load with HTML content you put inside the `<div id="editor">` tags.
+The editor will load with the HTML content you put inside the `<div id="editor">` tags.

 ```html
 <!DOCTYPE html>